M. K. Pranesh

-M. K. Pranesh is an Indian politician and the current Deputy Chairperson of the Karnataka Legislative Council.
-He is a member of the Karnataka legislative Council from the Chikmagaluru local authorities constituency.He is fluent in Kannada ,Tulu and English.
+M. K. Pranesh is an Indian politician and former Deputy Chairperson of the Karnataka Legislative Council.
+He is a member of the Karnataka legislative Council from the Chikmagaluru local authorities constituency.
+He is fluent in Kannada, Tulu and English.
 He belongs to the Bharatiya Janata Party.

 He is member of the Rashtriya Swayamsevak Sangh and has been a member of the BJP since 1989.
 He stepped into politics "when L.K.
 Advani began the rath yatra for Ram Mandir, Ayodhya".
 Pranesh defeated K. C. Kondaiah by securing 41 votes against 24 votes for the Deputy Chair election in 2021.